larissacodes/larissacodes/README.md

 ### 👋 Hi!
 I'm Larissa Diniz Aguiar.
 📚 I'm a Data Scientist (PUC Minas), hold a Master's in Political Science (UFMG), and research critical technologies, international cooperation, and the political economy of development.
-Currently interested in inferential statistics and data visualization.
+Currently interested in inferential statistics, data and information visualization.

 #### 🌱 Currently learning: